Danish disability pension

 If you live in another Nordic country and have earned the right to a pension in Denmark, you will generally need to apply for it to the authorities in the country where you live.

-What should you be aware of if you are applying for disability pension from two different countries?
+What if you are applying for disability pension from several countries?

 If you have worked or lived in more than one Nordic country, it is important to note that the conditions for disability pension may vary.
 You can contact the authorities in the countries in which you have lived and worked for more details.